-The following terms and conditions are applicable to Confirmed Transaction Information for Designated Commodity Transactions involving the purchase/sale of West Firm Energy (as hereinafter defined) on an indexed basis and are in addition to the terms and conditions contained in the Annex to which this West Firm Energy (Indexed) Attachment (this “Attachment”) is a part.
+The following terms and conditions are applicable to Confirmed Transaction Information for Designated Commodity Transactions involving the purchase/sale of West Firm Energy (as hereinafter defined) on an indexed basis and are in addition to the terms and conditions contained in the Annex to which this West Firm Energy (Indexed) Exhibit (this “Exhibit”) is a part.

 A. Scheduling.